raidonetrd/vTunnel/README.md

 # Deploy server

-I recommend you to use caddy2 with automatic for reverse proxy vtun server.
+I recommend you to use caddy2 with automatic https for reverse proxy vtun server.
 1. config your Caddyfile:
 ```
 your.domain {